 We propose AquaSense, a cost-effective, ESP32-based plug-and-play PCB designed to provide real-time water quality monitoring for aquarium owners.
-This compact system integrates multiple sensors to continuously track key parameters, including pH, temperature, and dissolved oxygen, ensuring a healthier aquatic environment.
-By leveraging the ESP32 microcontroller, AquaSense offers seamless Wi-Fi and Bluetooth connectivity, allowing users to remotely monitor water conditions via a web dashboard with real-time data logging and trend analysis.
+This compact system integrates multiple sensors to continuously track key water parameters, including pH, temperature, and dissolved oxygen, ensuring a healthier and more stable aquatic environment.
+By leveraging the ESP32 microcontroller, AquaSense offers seamless Wi-Fi and Bluetooth connectivity, allowing users to remotely monitor water conditions via a web-based dashboard with real-time data logging, trend analysis, and historical insights.
+Our solution is structured into two primary components: the sensing system and the monitoring interface.